David-OConnor/bio_files/README.md

     }
 }
 ```

+The Amber forcefield parameter format has fields which each contain a `Vec` of a certain type of data.
+(Linear bond parameters,
+angle between 3 atoms, dihedral angles etc.) You may wish to parse these into a format that has faster lookups for your application.
+This might mean using a HashMap with the `atom_names` fields set as keys, etc.

 Note that the above examples expect that your application has a struct representing the molecule that has
 `From<Mol2>`, and `to_mol2(&self)` (etc) methods.
 The details of these depend on the application.
 For example: